 Cochise is reputed to have been a master strategist and leader who was never conquered in battle.
-For ten years Cochise and his warriors harassed the whites by raiding lonely ranches and attacking stagecoaches and miners.
-Cochise retired.
 He died peacefully on the newly formed Chiricahua reservation in 1874.
 His son, Taza succeeded him as chief.
 Upon his death, he was secretly buried somewhere in or near his impregnable fortress.
 The exact location has never been revealed or determined.

-The Interpretive Trail consists of a short loop trail approximately 0.12 of a mile long with information along the way about the Stronghold, Cochise and his descendants.
+The Interpretive Trail leaves from the campground and consists of a short loop trail approximately 0.12 of a mile long with information along the way about the Stronghold, Cochise and his descendants.
 It is a beautiful, leisurely walk among the oaks and junipers.

-The Nature Trail, self-guided is approximately 0.4 mile long and is clearly marked.
+The Nature Trail, also starting from the campground, is self-guided, clearly marked, and is approximately 0.4 mile long.
 It forms a rough horseshoe shape and involves some up and downhill climbing.
 There are benches strategically placed, so you can sit and listen to the whispers of those from long ago and enjoy the superb views of the canyon.

-Stronghold offers Handicap Accessible restrooms.
+Cochise Stronghold Campground offers Handicap Accessible restrooms.
 These restrooms consist of one large stall containing a “composting” toilet, which is environmentally friendly and odor free.

 Please take the time to read about “Leave No Trace”, available from the Bureau of Land Management.
 This is information is important whether your in our National Forests, Parks or just looking around an old ghost towns.
 Help preserve the land so that others may enjoy it also.
 Thank You.

 There is a high danger of fire due to the dry conditions throughout the southwest.
 Please respect our forests and help maintain the beauty of them by following all campground rules on fire and make sure all fires are OUT.
-At certain times of the year we prohibit fires of any kind due to the high fire danger.
-We will let you know on this site what level the fire danger is and whether or not fires are prohibited.
+At certain times of the year fires of any kind are prohibited due to the high fire danger.

 Thank you for helping us maintain the beauty of our National Forests.

-For more information on Cochise Stronghold or the Coronado National Forest please call the Douglas Ranger District Office: (520) 364-3468 or click here.
+For more information on Cochise Stronghold or the Coronado National Forest please call the Douglas Ranger District Office: (520) 364-3468.